siddharthseth888/Todo-list/README.md

 <img width="1500" height="920" alt="Screenshot 2025-08-28 183947" src="https://github.com/user-attachments/assets/0d0d9de8-9c8e-434f-a7ca-d4f15be9eb8e" />

-For experiencing the same thing in your pc clone this repo and make sure vite is installed as well as javascript environment and react libraries
+For experiencing the same thing in your pc clone this repo and make sure vite is installed as well as javascript environment and react libraries.

 To navigate
 ```bash